The Mutiny Hotel: History

 Sailboat Bay was built by Burton Goldberg in the Coconut Grove Historic District in 1968 as a 105-suite apartment building costing $3.5 million.
 In constructing the complex, described as Coconut Grove's first high-rise, 100 coral boulders were shipped from west Dade County.
 The apartments were converted to hotel units in 1976.
 The Mutiny name was first associated with a private club on the property opened in 1971.
 During the 1970s and 1980s the clientele included athletes, Hollywood celebrities, and musicians, including Led Zeppelin, Fleetwood Mac, and Crosby & Nash, whose song "Mutiny" on their Whistling Down the Wire album is a tribute to this hotel; it drew comparisons to Studio 54.
 Hotel rooms were themed, including the Bordello Room, Gypsy Caravan, and Hot Fudge.

 In 1983, a consortium of investors was loaned $13.5 million by the Sunrise Savings and Loan to buy the hotel, in part based on an appraisal that the hotel was worth $5 million more than it actually was.
 The borrowers defaulted, Sunrise sank into receivership over a series of bad loans in 1985, and efforts began to sell the property.
 However, that ownership coincided with a dramatic decline in quality.
 The Mutiny went from being the premier business hotel in the area to a "drug den" over the course of the 1980s, gaining a reputation as a preferred hotel of "cocaine cowboys".
 Ricardo "Monkey" Morales used it as an office, and one drug dealer, Carlos Fernando Quesada, had a private table.
 In one famous 1980 incident, two men who were likely freebasers burned a bundle of cash and scrambled 10 floors down the balcony in an attempt to evade police.
-The Mutiny was depicted in the movie Scarface; Goldberg refused to allow filming on the property, so it was recreated in West Palm Beach.
+The Mutiny was depicted in the movie Scarface as the Babylon Club; Goldberg refused to allow filming on the property, so it was recreated in West Palm Beach.
 In 1987, police stormed a party held at the Mutiny with 100 attendees.